The Economic Benefits of the Feed in Tariff (FIT) and just what it’s all about? Save by producing solar elecricity

 Energy Rating Requirements

-Please note that it is now required that domestic householders installing a solar panel installation will need to have an Energy Performance Certificate (EPC) with a rating achieving Band D or better.
+Please note that it is now required that domestic householders installing a solar panel installation will need to have an Energy Performance Certificate (EPC) with a rating achieving Band D or better before the array is installed.
 Solar Days can check whether your house already has such a rating, and if it does not, is happy to provide a service which brings your house up to the requisite standard!
 This may include a wide range of measures such as cavity wall and loft insulation.

-Farm buildings and certain other commerical buildings do not have to meet this standard but have their own regime.
+Farm buildings and certain other commercial buildings do not have to meet this standard but have their own regime.
 Solar Days are happy to advise, to explain the rules and to assist you in complying with them when installing your solar panels.

-In any quotation we provide, we base our forecast on the Microgeneration Certification Scheme (MCS) Standard Estimation Method.
+In any quotation we provide, we base our forecast on the Microgeneration Certification Scheme (MCS) Standard Estimation Method (SEM).
 It must be highlighted that it is only possible to apply for tariff payments once the solar panels have been installed, and unlike grants, cannot be applied for and received in advance.
 As part of the full service Solar Days offers, however, our team will assist you in registering your solar PV array for the Feed In Tariff.

 - 0-10kW – 4.04p per kWh